 The no bake snack train is pullin' into the station!
 Inspired by my no-bake chocolate chip cookies, I can't get enough.
 Pumpkin pie smoothies are following close behind, mmmhmmm.
 Believe me when I say you're going to FALL hard.

 We're whipping up no bake chocolate chip pumpkin cookies today packed with pantry staples I know you've got on hand.
 Oats, almond butter, and maple syrup--oh my.
 Don't lie to me!

-So darn delish for a healthy snack, a sublime breakfast on the go with coffee, or even an after dinner delight.
-You know how I roll.
+The Registered Dietitian in me goes crazy for delish healthy snacks, breakfasts on the go with coffee, or an after dinner delight.
 If you've got ten minutes, you've got time to bust these out.
 We can doooo this!

 - Oat flour: These cookies are packed with whole grain oatmeal for extra staying power and fab texture.
 I'm obsessed with snack recipes using oats!
 You can snag oat flour at the store or make your own by grinding old fashioned oats in the NutriBullet.

 - Pure maple syrup: My favorite natural liquid sweetener!
 Amazing flavor.
 You could also try agave or honey.

 - Pumpkin: Canned pumpkin puree, not pumpkin pie filling.
 (Although that doesn't sound too shabby.)

 - Almond butter: To add healthy fats, nutty flavor, and to bind the cookies together.
 I use the drippy kind (Kirkland brand from Costco is my go-to).
 Cashew butter would work also here, or tahini for a nut-free version.